 Laser-assisted and ORA-Guided Cataract Surgery

 Dr. LoBue uses the LenSx laser to enhance the safety and precision of cataract surgery.
 The advanced femtosecond laser replaces handheld surgical tools for many steps in the cataract fragmentation and removal process.
-For example, it creates clean incisions to access the cataract-diseased lens that are more likely to heal without complications.
-Then, the laser softens the lens before fragmenting it into small pieces; this requires less energy than the ultrasound energy used in traditional cataract surgery, therefore making this step of the procedure less risky.
+It creates clean incisions to access the cataract-diseased lens that are more likely to heal without complications.
+Then the laser softens the lens before fragmenting it into small pieces; this requires less energy than the ultrasound energy used in traditional cataract surgery, making this step of the procedure less risky.

 Other forms of technology are used in tandem with the LenSx laser for a fully customizable experience.
 For example, prior to surgery, integrated optical coherence tomography (OCT) is used to capture high-resolution images of the eye; this information is then used to plan and perform surgery to the exact specifications of the patient.
 Also, the ORA system provides continuous optical status throughout the procedure, making astigmatism correction and lens implant power more accurate.
-And, the Verion image-guided system helps Dr. LoBue take the pre-operative images he needs, then plan out the procedure and guide him during surgery.
+The Verion image-guided system helps Dr. LoBue take the pre-operative images he needs, then plan out the procedure and guide him during surgery.

 PanOptix and Toric Lenses

 After a cataract has been successfully removed from the eye using the advanced technology described above, the lens is replaced with an intraocular lens implant (IOL).
 The better and more advanced the IOL, the less dependent the patient is on glasses after cataract surgery.

 Dr. LoBue offers a variety of vision-restoring IOLs, including the ReStor multifocal IOL, which enables clear vision and enhanced image quality at virtually any distance.
 Another option is toric lenses for the correction of astigmatism.
 The Symfony IOL, which is the first FDA-approved presbyopia correcting IOL, is also available with Dr. LoBue.

 Optical Coherence Tomography (OCT)